retirement savings | november 26, 2024

 1. “I’m comfortable with how my accounts are currently situated.”

 If you’re confident in your current strategy and your ability to manage it across several firms and accounts, that’s great.
-However, if your inclination to maintain our current approach is driven less by contentment and more by the natural tendency to stick with the status quo, you may want to explore the pros and cons further.
+However, if your inclination to maintain your current approach is driven less by contentment and more by the natural tendency to stick with the status quo, you may want to explore the pros and cons further.
 While it can be tempting to stay with what is most familiar rather than making a change, there may be some less‑than‑ideal implications to that approach.
 Ultimately, the cost of potential blind spots and missed opportunities (for tax efficiency, growth, risk mitigation, and more effective overall planning) can outweigh the discomfort associated with making a change.

-Keep in mind that you’re typically allowed to transfer any publicly traded stocks, bonds, mutual funds, or exchange‑traded funds (ETFs) in kind, and electronically when consolidating.3 An in‑kind transfer means that you won’t need to sell anything.
+Keep in mind that you’re typically allowed to transfer any publicly traded stocks, bonds, mutual funds, or exchange‑traded funds (ETFs) in kind and electronically when consolidating.3 An in‑kind transfer means that you won’t need to sell anything.
 It will simply transfer from institution to institution as is.
 You will therefore have time to decide what changes to make, if any, after consolidation.

 2. “I don’t want to put all my eggs in one basket.”